project-oak/oak/README.md

-The current version of the Oak VM supports [WebAssembly](https://webassembly.org) as the first-class target language for business logic applications.
+The current version of the Oak VM supports [WebAssembly](https://webassembly.org) as the first-class target language for Oak Module development.
 Developers wishing to run their code as part of Project Oak need to be able to compile their code to WebAssembly.

 WebAssembly has a well-defined, unambiguous
 [formal specification](https://webassembly.github.io/spec/core/valid/instructions.html),